Program for Health Care to Underserved Populations

 Training and Education and Service Learning

 PHCUP continues to stand as a leader of unique and robust training and service-learning opportunities for health professional students, interns, and residents to experience the rewards and challenges of providing health care to vulnerable groups in their community.
 Students and residents work side-by-side with faculty volunteers, witnessing the commitment of attending-level clinicians to the community and the value of an interdisciplinary, team approach to care.
-Curriculum rotations are available at PHCUP clinics for students from the Schools of Medicine, Pharmacy and Nursing, as well as for residents from Internal Medicine, the Internal Medicine Global Health Residency Track and Internal Medicine program at UPMC Shadyside.
+Curriculum rotations are available at PHCUP clinics for students from the Schools of Medicine, Pharmacy and Nursing, as well as for residents from Internal Medicine at UPMC.
+The Birmingham Free Clinic is also a continuity clinic practice for the Global Health and Underserved Populations Track for residents in Internal Medicine at UPMC-PUH.

 PHCUP volunteer attendings provide more than 2,900 annual hours of precepting time to providers in training.